What is ecommerce?

 Step 3: Launch a store

-You have two main options:
+You could go two main ways:

 - Craft it yourself using platforms like WooCommerce or Shopify